ultradns/samples/ansible/README.md

 inventory=hosts
 ```

-We are telling Ansible to use a file relative to it's configuration file for hosts configuration.
+This tells Ansible to use a file relative to its configuration file for the hosts configuration.

 #### Roles Path